-Welcome offer: Once you make your first purchase on the card and enroll to receive e-statements, you’ll earn 10,000 bonus points ($100).
+Welcome offer: If you make $500 in purchases on the card and enrol to receive e-statements within the first 90 days of opening your account, you’ll earn 10,000 bonus points ($100 travel rewards).
 That’s a strong welcome offer for a no fee card.
-Not to mention, it’s considerably easy to get as there’s no minimum spending requirement.

 Insurance: While the MBNA Rewards Platinum Plus doesn’t offer travel emergency medical coverage (which is a bit of a letdown), it does provide travel accident, trip interruption and rental car insurance.

 Even if you’re just barely familiar with how credit card interest works, you likely know that carrying a balance from one month to the next will result in interest charges.
 Luckily, MBNA, a subsidiary of TD Bank, has two Mastercards that can make it far easier to manage your credit card debts: the MBNA True Line Mastercard and the MBNA True Line Gold Mastercard.

 MBNA True Line® Mastercards®

 The MBNA True Line Mastercard has no annual fee and comes with an interest rate of 12.99%.
 That’s notable for two reasons: 1.)
 12.99% is far lower than the standard credit card interest rate of 19.99%, and 2.) almost every other low interest card from Canada’s big banks come with an annual fee while the MBNA True Line has none.

 MBNA True Line® Gold Mastercard®